What Are Advanced Excel Formulas?

 #6 – SUMIF Formula in Excel

-The Formula returns the results as 322000.
+The formula returns the results as 322000.

 #7 – CONCATENATE Formula in Excel

-This excel advanced function is one of the formulae that can be used with multiple variants.
-This advanced excel formula helps us to join several text strings into one text string.
+It is one of the formulas used with multiple variants, which helps us join several text strings into one text string.

-We can use this CONCATENATE formula to just to do that.
+We can use this CONCATENATE formula here.

 The above formula will result in “1Aman Gupta”.

 We can have one more variant by putting a single hyphen between ID and NAME.
-Ex.
-CONCATENATE(B3,”-“,C3) will result in “1-Aman Gupta”.
-We can also use this into VLOOKUP when LOOKUP value is a mixture of more than one variable.
+E.g., CONCATENATE(B3,”-“,C3) will result in “1-Aman Gupta”.
+We can also use this in VLOOKUP when LOOKUP in ExcelLOOKUP In ExcelThe LOOKUP excel function searches a value in a range (single row or single column) and returns a corresponding match from the same position of another range (single row or single column).
+The corresponding match is a piece of information associated with the value being searched. value is a mixture of more than one variable.

 #8 – LEFT, MID, and RIGHT Formula in Excel

-We can use this advanced excel formula If we want to extract a certain substring from a given string.
-The mentioned formulas could be used based on our requirements.
-Ex.
-If we want to extract the first 5 characters from Employee Name, we can use the LEFT formula with column name and second parameter as 5.
+We can use this advanced Excel formula to extract a specific substring from a given string.
+One could use it based on our requirements.
+E.g., If we want to remove the first 5 characters from “Employee Name,” we can use the LEFT formula in ExcelLEFT Formula In ExcelThe left function returns the number of characters from the start of the string.
+For example, if we use this function as =LEFT ( "ANAND",2), the result will be AN. with the column name and second parameter as 5.

-The Output is given below:
+The output is given below:

 #9 – OFFSET Formula in Excel

-- It will give us the sum of salaries of the first 5 employees.
+It will give us the sum of salaries of the first 5 employees.

 #10 – TRIM Formula in Excel